-Universal Bypass - The Nemesis features high-quality signal relays for true bypass, transparent buffers for analog bypass, and a soft bypass mode for preserving delay trails or complex stereo signal routing during bypass.
+Universal Bypass - True bypass, buffered bypass, or soft bypass with delay trails?
+The choice is yours.
+The Nemesis features high-quality signal relays for true bypass and transparent buffers for analog bypass, and soft bypass mode for preserving delay trails or complex stereo signal routing during bypass.

 Presets - Save your favorite sounds with the touch of a button.
-8 presets can be saved and recalled using the hardware controls; up to 128 presets can be saved and recalled using a MIDI controller.
+8 presets can be stored and recalled using the hardware controls, and a total of 128 presets can be saved internally and recalled using a MIDI controller.

-Deep Control Set - The Neuro App provides access to the inner workings of the delay effect for advanced users who want to create unique, signature sounds using our extra editable parameters.
+Deep Control Set - Beyond the six control knobs on the face of the Nemesis are many additional editable parameters.
+The Neuro App provides access to the inner workings of the delay effect for advanced users who want to create a unique signature sounds.

-Neuro App - The Neuro App (free for iOS, Android, Windows, and Mac) is a powerful extension to the Nemesis's feature set.
-Access additional parameters and save presets on your phone, tablet, or computer.
-Surf and share your favorite sounds with the Neuro Community directly from the app!
+Neuro App - The Neuro App for iOS and Android offers a powerful extension to the basic pedal functionality.
+Access the full set of editable parameters and save presets on your mobile device.
+Edit and share your favorite sounds with the Neuro Community directly from the App!